-This program is funded with Statutory Dedications and Federal Funds.
-Statutory Dedications are derived from the Environmental Trust Fund (ETF), Waste Tire Management Fund, Oil Spill Contingency Fund, and the Hazardous Waste Site Cleanup Fund (HWSCF).
+This program is funded with the Environmental Trust Fund Account, Statutory Dedications and Federal Funds.
+The Environmental Trust Fund Account (formerly Environmental Trust Fund) was re-classified as Fees and Self-generated Revenues in accordance with Act 404 of the 2019 Regular Legislative Session.
+The Environmental Trust Fund Account consists of all fees pursuant to the authority granted in R.S.
+30:2015, and any other provisions of law authorizing the department to assess fees.
+Such fees are used only for the purpose for which they are assessed.
+Statutory Dedications are derived from the Waste Tire Management Fund, Oil Spill Contingency Fund, and the Hazardous Waste Site Cleanup Fund (HWSCF).
 (Per R.S.
 39:36B.(8), see table below for listing of expenditures out of each Statutory Dedicated Fund).
-The ETF consists of all fees pursuant to the authority granted in R.S.
-30:2015, and any other provisions of law authorizing the department to assess fees.
-Such fees are used only for the purpose for which they are assessed.
 The Waste Tire Management Fund consists of fees assessed pursuant to the authority granted in R.S.
-30:2418, and any other provisions of the law authorizing the department to assess fees.
-These fees are utilized only for the purposes for which they are assessed.
+30:2418, and any other provisions of the law authorizing the department to assess fees are utilized only for the purposes for which they are assessed.
 The HWSCF revenues are derived from the proceeds of the Hazardous Waste Tax and fines and penalties collected from the environmental offenders in accordance with R.S.
 30:2205.
 The Oil Spill Contingency Fund (RS 30:2459) consists of monies derived from fees, taxes, penalties, and grants which are paid to the office of the oil spill coordinator as cost recoveries from responsible parties.
 The Federal Funds are from the Environmental Protection Agency to receive funding for Performance Partnership Grants.